devsavage/slim-3-demo-app/README.md

 + You will need to update the config file to suit your needs.
 You can find the config file in **config/container.config.php**
 + You will also need to create the databases.
 After you setup your database info in the config, you can run the SQL files in the sql folder.
 + Once your database is set up, you can register for an account on the site.
-+ You will manually need to give yourself administrator privilages by using a database manager, such as phpMyAdmin, and updating: **permissions->is_head_admin** and set it to **1**.
++ You will manually need to give yourself administrator privileges by using a database manager, such as phpMyAdmin, and updating: **permissions->is_head_admin** and set it to **1**.

 ## Configurartion
 Here is an example configuration file.
 You will want to place this file in a **config** folder as a php file.
-I reccommend naming it **container.config.php** so you won't need to update anything in the bootstrap file.
+I recommend naming it **container.config.php** so you won't need to update anything in the bootstrap file.
 You will need to update **app/bootstrap.php** with the location to your config file within the instantiation of the **Slim/App** class.

 ```php